Axway/agents-mulesoft/CONTRIBUTING.md

 # Branch Organization

-Submit all changes directly to the master branch.
+Submit all changes directly to the main branch.
 We don’t use separate branches for development or for upcoming releases.

-Code merged to master must be compatible with the latest stable release.
-It may contain additional features, but no breaking changes.
-We should be able to release a new minor version from the tip of master at any time.
+If you are merging a breaking change to main, then a new major release must be made.

+Patch and minor releases should be made for all other bug and feature enhancements that do not introduce a breaking change.

 # Features, Enhancements & Bugs